-I can’t tell you how many times I’ve heard the cause of depression described as a chemical imbalance in the brain.
+I can’t tell you how many times I’ve heard the cause of depression attributed to a chemical imbalance in the brain.
 It’s true that when depression manifests, chemical changes are sure to have taken place.
 All human emotions, hormones, and mental states are inextricably linked with chemical changes in the brain.
 When we describe these changes as an imbalance, what we mean is they do not lead to subjective feelings of well-being.
 The brain, on the contrary, has its own reasons for doing things.
 It may judge that the amount of a chemical is just right for reasons unknown to us even if it causes depression in a human being.
-With that said, whether the chemical changes associated with depression should be thought of in terms of an imbalance is not crucial to this discussion.
+That said, whether the chemical changes associated with depression should be thought of in terms of an imbalance is not crucial to this discussion.
 But to regard these changes as an explanation for the condition itself is simplistic at best and misleading at worst.

-I am not a doctor, nor do I live in your mind, so I cannot diagnose your condition or anybody else’s.
-But as a society we should think long and hard about whether it makes sense to discuss chemical imbalance as an explanation for anything, much less a condition as serious as depression.
+As we should think long and hard about whether it makes sense to discuss chemical imbalance as an explanation for anything, much less a condition as serious as depression.